jebofponderworthy/windows-tools/README.md

 ## OWTAS: Optimize Service Work Items and Additional/Delayed Worker Threads

 This tool sets a number of additional critical and delayed worker threads, plus service work items.
 The changes are autocalculated according to a combination of RAM and OS bit-width (32 vs. 64).
 Performance will increase, more so with more RAM.

+Documentation on these settings has ranged from sparse to none over many years.
+The early Microsoft documents used in the  calculations appear completely gone, there are some new ones.
+The settings produced by OWTAS have undergone testing over the last ten years, on a wide variety of Wintelamd platforms, and appear to work well on all.

-Available as [VBS](https://github.com/jebofponderworthy/windows-tools/raw/master/old-vbs/OWTAS.VBS) and as [PowerShell](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/OWTAS.ps1).
+OWTAS is available as [VBS](https://github.com/jebofponderworthy/windows-tools/raw/master/old-vbs/OWTAS.VBS) and as [PowerShell](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/OWTAS.ps1).
 Future development will be in PowerShell.

 The tool is designed for Windows 10 down through XP.
 As of 2017-10-10, it is self-elevating if run non-administratively.